kushv818/embedded-onboarding/section-00/WORK.md

 ## 6. Clone the repository to your local.

 Make sure its the right one; not the template.
+Open this in the website or in VSCode.
+On VSCode, you can press CTRL+SHIFT+V or CMD+SHIFT+V to enter Markdown preview mode.

 ## 7. Submit for Section 00